 PET scans inject glucose (a form of sugar) that contains a radioactive atom into the blood.
 The amount of radioactivity used is very low.
 Because cancer cells in the body are growing rapidly, they absorb large amounts of the radioactive sugar.
 A special camera can then create a picture of areas of radioactivity in the body.
 The picture is not finely detailed like a CT or MRI scan, but it can provide helpful information about the whole body.

-Some machines are able to perform both a PET and CT scan at the same time (PET/CT scan).
+Often, a PET scan is combined with a CT scan using a machine that can do both scans at the same time (PET/CT scan).
 This lets the doctor compare areas of higher radioactivity on the PET with the appearance of that area on the CT.
 PET/CT can be useful in finding the primary site in CUP.
 It is also helpful in locating other areas where the cancer has spread.

 Somatostatin receptor scintigraphy

 Somatostatin receptor scintigraphy (SRS), also known as OctreoScan, can be very helpful in diagnosing neuroendocrine tumors (NETs), including neuroendocrine carcinomas.
 It uses a hormone-like substance called octreotide that has been bound to radioactive indium-111.
 Octreotide attaches to proteins on the tumor cells of many NETs.
 To do this test, a small amount of this substance is injected into a vein.
 It travels through the blood and is attracted to NETs.
 About 4 hours after the injection, a special camera can be used to show where the radioactivity has collected in the body.
 Additional scans may be done on the following few days as well.
 This test is useful not only in finding some NETs, but also with determining treatment.
 If a tumor is seen on SRS, it is likely to respond to treatment with certain drugs.